 The Ridge Historical Society is set back off of Seeley Avenue and not very visible from the street.
 Visitors should park on Seeley and enter though the driveway between the columns.

-Visit the home of the Ridge Historical Society, the group charged with preserving and interpreting the history of the Beverly Hills, Morgan Park, Washington Heights and Mount Greenwood communities.
-The group has been located in the Graver-Driscoll House, originally designed for affluent homebuilder Herbert Graver in 1922, since the early 1970s.
-The house is situated on the Blue Island Ridge, a railroad-adjacent natural elevation that attracted the development of large homes and mansions in the late 19th and early 20th centuries.
+The Ridge Historical Society preserves and interprets the history of the Beverly Hills, Morgan Park, Washington Heights and Mount Greenwood communities.
+Since the 1970s, the group has operated out of the Graver-Driscoll House, originally designed for homebuilder Herbert Graver in 1922.
+The house is situated on the Blue Island Ridge, a railroad-adjacent natural elevation that attracted the development of large homes and mansions to the area in the late 19th and early 20th centuries.

 Architect John T. Hetherington, known for designing other graceful period revival houses nearby, intended this brick and stone Tudor Revival-style residence to nestle into the sloping hillside.
 The property features walkout terraces and elegant landscaping.